FLASH205/Cub3D/README.md

 ## 🚀 Bonus Features (If Implemented)

-> Bonuses are only evaluated if the mandatory part is perfect.
+> Bonuses are only evaluated if the mandatory part is perfect.<br>

 - [ ] Wall collisions
 - [ ] Minimap system